realityexpander/How_to_program_from_ground_up/13-Conclusion.md

   - Paradigms are not dogma, and should not be followed blindly, but should be used as a guide to help structure and organization the program to be easiest to understand and change.

-## You can only learn programming by actually programming
+## You Can Only Learn Programming By Actually Programming
   - The best way to learn programming is to actually program.
 You can read all the books and watch all the videos you want, but you will not learn programming until you actually start solving problems.
   - Doing "code katas" and "coding challenges" are a great way to practice programming and learn new programming